sdelopez/04_udacity_spark_datalake/README.md

 ### **Running etl.py on AWS EMR cluster**

 On EMR cluster, you will need :
+- create a S3 bucket 's3//sparkify-tables' to output fact and dimension tables in parquet files
+- uncomment lines 212-214 in etl.py to use S3 bucket path
+- comment lines 218-220 in etl.py to remove local folder paths
 - transfer using SCP etl.py script to the EMR cluster
 - submit a Spark job to run the etl.py script
 ```python